What's a Custom Page?

 1. No left sidebar navigation

-2. No table of contents on the right, even when headers are used
+2. No table of contents, even if headers are used

-3. Different URL path (subfolder is /page instead of /docs)
+3. A different URL path (/page instead of /docs)

 🚧